 Vout = Vin × (R2 / (R1 + R2))

-For this project, we use the following resistor values:
+For this project, the resistor values are:

 /*